Best Walkie-Talkies iMore 2021

 Walkie-talkies have yet to be outdone by smartphones.
-When cell towers are out of reach, nothing beats the convenience of keeping in touch no matter where you are.
-The Midland GXT1030 has earned our well-deserved honor of best overall two-way radio for its outstanding range, waterproof design, NOAA weather scanner and alerts, and few extras not found in other models.
-Read on to learn more about this exceptional walkie-talkie or to find another pair that's a better fit for you.
+When cell towers are out of reach, nothing beats the convenience and reliability of keeping in touch with a walkie-talkie.
+The Midland GXT1000VP4 has earned our well-deserved honor of best overall two-way radio for its outstanding range, waterproof design, NOAA weather scanner and alerts, and few extras not found in other models.
+Read on to learn what we've rated as the best walkie-talkies this year.

 - Best Compatibility: Motorola T100 Talkabout